sarahtsoh/CBACodeTest/README.md

 User type in space delimited string and press enter to execute rules

-Rule will output specified files
+Rule will output files with specified name

+Ouput file path can be easily reconfigured

-All the characters in the rules and can be easily reconfigured without restarting the application
+All the characters in the rules can be easily reconfigured without restarting the application

 Rules can be add stop or remove without restarting the application

-Ouput file path can be easily reconfigured
+Reconfiguratin is done by updating appsetting.json file